Why am I craving sweets?

 Don’t fear the fat.
 Using a healthy, real food source of fat in your meals and snacks is an excellent way to limit craving sweets because it suppresses your hunger hormone, called ghrelin.
 This is why many people report decreased sweet cravings on some of the low-carb diets (see my take on the keto diet here).
-Healthy fats include: avocados, fatty fish like salmon or sardines, nuts, seeds, coconut oil, olives, nut butters, and FULL-fat cheese and yogurt.
-Try tossing olive oil or butter with your vegetables (it makes them taste better, too 😉).
+Healthy fats include avocados, fatty fish like salmon or sardines, nuts, seeds, coconut oil, olives, nut butter, and FULL-fat cheese and yogurt.
+Try tossing olive oil or butter with your vegetables (it makes them taste better, too ?).

 Based on these estimates, consistently sleeping less than 6 hours per night may lead to an additional 10 to 15 pounds of weight gain per year.

-Dr. Matthew Walker, neuroscientist and author behind the new book Why We Sleep, discovered that poor sleep actually lowers brain activity in our prefrontal cortex which is normally responsible for rational thinking and controlled decisions.
-On the other hand, our motivation and desire sections of our brain are amped up, meaning high-calorie, high-sugar foods become more desirable to us when sleeping less than 6 hours a night.
+Dr. Matthew Walker, neuroscientist, and author behind the new book Why We Sleep discovered that poor sleep actually lowers brain activity in our prefrontal cortex which is normally responsible for rational thinking and controlled decisions.
+On the other hand, the motivation and desire sections of our brain are amped up, meaning high-calorie, high-sugar foods become more desirable to us when sleeping less than 6 hours a night.

 When we’re stressed, we eat sugar.
 When we eat sugar, we get stressed.
 Ah, the vicious cycle.
 I’m sure we’ve all ate due to stress at some point.
 But, why are we craving sweets when we are stressed out?
 A lot of it has to do with your main stress hormone, called cortisol.